stahta01/wxCode_components/wxcurl/ReadMe.txt

      - added a wxCurlDownloadThread and a wxCurlUploadThread to ease non-blocking downloads/uploads
      - added a wxCurlSizeQueryThread to query file sizes before downloading them
      - added a wxCurlDownloadDialog and wxCurlUploadDialog for easier downloading/uploading
+     - added a wxCurlConnectionSettings[Panel|Dialog] to present stock connection options to the user

  Authors' info